 The festival grounds are located at the Theresienwiese, a meadow outside of Munich named after Prince Ludwig’s wife and referred to by the locals as the ‘Wies’n’.
 The beer tents open at 9:00 am over weekends and 10:00 am on weekdays.
 They stop serving beer at 10:30 pm and close the tents around 11:30 pm.

 Dressing up for Oktoberfest is a must!
 Locals and visitors dress up in traditional Bavarian outfits.
-Men usually wear a shirt, bandana, lederhosen, suspenders, socks, shoes and hat.
+Men usually wear a shirt, bandana, lederhosen, suspenders, socks, shoes and a hat.
 You can see women dressed in dirndl, blouse, apron and ribbon necklace.
-To look the part, you can invest in expensive designer wear or simply buy a €50 outfit at any of the local stores in Munich and Berlin.
+To look the part, you can invest in expensive designer wear or simply buy a €50 outfit at any of the local stores.
 Lederhosen or Dirndl of good quality cost around €150.
 Alternatively, outfits can also be rented for a couple of days.

 Brezeln: Pretzel